A BRIEF HISTORY

 While the band is getting more popular abroad, especially in England and Scotland, the Irish dancers are not being neglected.
 They played in Dublin regularly, in The Irish Club, Tir na Nóg, Barry’s Hotel, The National and in Belfast’s King’s Hall, Opera House and Ulster Hall.
 They did a series for UTV called “For a Fiddle and a Flute”.
 This was with Frank Carson, Teresa Duffy, Gertie Wyne, Peter Tomelty and the Gus Smith Dancers.
 They were in the top tam ratings for a while.

 After a while the United States bckoned and the “Gallowglass” paid its first of four visits in 1960.
 It was the first Irish band to play “Carnegie Hall”.
 That was March 16th and on St.Patrick’s Night they were in “City Centre Ballroom”.
-These venues were in New York where they played many more but also Boston, Philadelphia and Chicago.
+These venues were in

 The Gallowglass has more than 20 L.P.s to its credit and a video was made a number of years ago when the band had a re-union in Hotel Keadeen.